-b.
+28. Potential Legislative Agendas in Light of the 2020 Election a.
 More Death Tax Repeal Bills Introduced

-In addition to a continuing hope to make the 2017 tax changes permanent, there remains for many a strong desire to repeal the estate tax altogether.
-In the 116th Congress, the principal expressions of that desire are the "Death Tax Repeal Act" (H.R.
-218), introduced by Rep. Jason Smith (R-Missouri) on January 3, 2019, and the "Death Tax Repeal Act of 2019" (S. 215), introduced by Senator John Thune (R-South Dakota) on January 24, 2019, each with many co-sponsors.
+In addition to a continuing hope to make the 2017 tax changes permanent, there remains for many, especially Republicans, a strong desire to repeal the estate tax altogether.
+In the 116th Congress, the principal expressions of that desire were the "Death Tax Repeal Act" (H.R.
+218), introduced by Rep. Jason Smith (R-Missouri) on January 3, 2019, and the "Death Tax Repeal Act of 2019" (S. 215), introduced by Senator John Thune (R-South Dakota) on January 24, 2019, each with many cosponsors.